-From phpMyAdmin Admin Panel, I select my database, clicking on it.
+From phpMyAdmin Admin Panel, I select my database and click on it.
 I hit the Export button, which opens up a new page.
-Here, I have deliberately changed Export Method to “Custom – display all possible options” and “Compression” method to “zipped” and click the “OK” button to download my Joomla! database on the Desktop.
+Here, I have deliberately changed Export Method to “Custom – display all possible options” and the “Compression” method to “zipped” and click the “OK” button to download my Joomla! database on the Desktop.

-phpMyAdmin returns me the database file in .zip format of my Joomla! website along with site contents, settings and meta information.
+phpMyAdmin returns the database file in the .zip format of my Joomla! website along with site contents, settings, and meta information.

-With default settings of phpMyAdmin, “Add CREATE DATABASE / USE statement” option is unchecked.
-Make sure, this options remains unchecked.
+With the default settings of phpMyAdmin, the “Add CREATE DATABASE / USE statement” option is unchecked.
+Make sure, this option remains unchecked.
 The database should be created manually.

 Fourth: Import to the Server’s MySQL Database